next-exp/sw-docs/docs/source/isaura.rst

 **Searching blobs position**

 To compute the position of the blobs, we need to find the two extreme voxels of the track, which is done following the BFS algorithm.
-Then, the energy-weighted averaged position of the hits inside these voxels will correspond to the **blob center**, as illustrated in the figure below.
+Then, as the figure below illustrates, the energy-weighted averaged position of the hits (represented with red stars) inside these voxels will correspond to the **blob center** (represented with the black dot from where the grey arrow starts).

 .. image:: images/isaura/blobs_position_definition.png